Dominica Flag

 A haven for nature lovers; its mountainous terrains proliferate with virgin forests, natural springs, and a multitude of rivers cascading down steep cliffs to meet the coast.
 Moreover, it is one of the world’s premier diving spots, its surrounding reefs emanate from the Island’s volcanic origins.

 Highly dependent on agriculture, Dominica's economy remains very vulnerable to climatic conditions and to international economic developments.
-The economy grew by an average of 2.5% per year from 2003 to 2005.
-Growth of 2.8% is expected for 2006.
+The economy grew by an average of 2.9% per year from 2000 to 2010.